-If you’re planning a trip to Eugene for the World Athletics Championships Oregon 22 (July 15-24, 2022) in the new state-of-the-art Hayward Field, you probably already have an appreciation for healthy living.
+If you’re in Eugene for the World Athletics Championships Oregon 22 (July 15-24, 2022) in the new state-of-the-art Hayward Field, you probably already have an appreciation for healthy living.
 Close to nature yet with all the conveniences of a vibrant, funky and eclectic city, Eugene is the perfect place for an extended stay with your pod.
 You can find lodging focused on wellness, sample fresh locally sourced foods, and get active in the lush, green outdoors that earned Eugene the nickname Emerald City.
-Here are some tips for planning a wellness getaway that will complement your time cheering on those world-class athletes.
+Here are some tips for a wellness getaway that will complement your time cheering on those world-class athletes.

 Rejuvenate in Nature